shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/reference.md

 ## Member services

-Below are examples of a member services.
+Below are examples of a few member services.
 For more details, see [Member Service](member-service.md).

 | Service Name | Endpoint | Context | Read-only? |
 |:---|:---|:---|:---|